The battle for your wrist is on. But what should you look for in a smartwatch? Use these tips to pick the best device for your needs and budget.

 Any good smartwatch will alert you to incoming calls, emails and text messages with a quick buzz of your wrist, which can help you discreetly check whether it's worth answering right away.
 But you should also look for social network integration for notifications from sites such as Facebook and Twitter.

 Be sure that you'll be able to quickly check all of your most recent notifications, even if you miss them when they first come in.
-For example, Pebble updated the software on its smartwatches to let you review up to 50 of your latest alerts.
-The Apple Watch lets you swipe down from the top of the screen to see Notification Center.
+For example, the Apple Watch lets you swipe down from the top of the screen to see Notification Center, while Android Wear lets you swipe up from the bottom to see your latest messages.

 Flight alerts on the Fossil Q Founder.
 Credit: Jeremy Lips/Tom's GuideSome smartwatches offer more customization options.
 The Samsung Gear S3, for example, lets you decide which notifications come through to your wrist by using the Gear Manager app on your phone.
 There's also a Smart Relay feature.
 Just picking up your phone with the notification displayed on your Gear watch will open the corresponding app on the larger screen.
-Other smartwatches, such as the Guess Connect and the Alcatel OneTouch Watch, let you decide which apps can send notifications to your watch through the companion app.
 The Apple Watch allows you to set VIP contacts and prioritize notifications from them, but doesn't let you customize beyond that.

 Apps and Watchfaces